jeking123/www.thinkingdesign.studio/_portfolio/2016-Wireharp.markdown

 layout: projects
 thumbnail-image: "/uploads/Wire_thumb.jpg"
 image: "/uploads/wireharp_full.png"
-caption: Wire Harp Annual Art & Literature Magazine - Silver Student  Addy Award
+caption: Annual Creative Literature & Art Publication - Silver Student  Addy Award
 ---

 An annual creative lit and art publication by Spokane Falls Community College.
 During this project, I worked under a design professor to manage the assets and develop the book.
 I selected paper stock for the inside and exterior of the book and chose to foil stamp the cover graphic.